Home < Places Visited <

 Day 12 - Cartagena, Columbia

 The ship docked at Cartagena.
 We did not see any excursions of interest to us.
 We had a bad experience at Cartagena the other time we had docked there, so we decided to remain on board for the day.
 It was a great day of relaxation as we were sharing the ship with only a few other passengers so it was like having our own private ship.
 The show that evening was comedy hypnotist Dr. Scott Lewis.
 Neither of us is interested in this type of entertainment so after supper we sat in the atrium and listened to the "Melodic Trio" then went to the "Country Hoe Down" in one of the lounges.
-Dale took some pictures from the ship.
+Dale took some

 Return to Itinerary